 Administered through the CQDM, the Quantum Leap Funding Program offers up to 50-66% funding to a maximum of $1.2 million towards research and development projects for pharmaceutical drug solutions.

-Founded in 2008 with a total distribution of over $850 million in funding to date, the Consortium Québécois sur la Découverte du Médicament (CQDM) is a biopharmaceutical research group sponsored by nine of the world’s largest pharmaceutical companies including AstraZeneca, Boehringer Ingelheim, Eli Lilly Canada, GlaxoSmithKline, Janssen, Novartis Pharma, Merck, Pfizer, Sanofi Canada, and the governments of Quebec and Canada.
+Founded in 2008 with a total distribution of over $850 million in funding to date, the Consortium Québécois sur la Découverte du Médicament (CQDM) is a biopharmaceutical research group sponsored by nine of the country’s largest pharmaceutical companies including AstraZeneca, Boehringer Ingelheim, Eli Lilly Canada, GlaxoSmithKline, Janssen, Novartis Pharma, Merck, Pfizer, Sanofi Canada, and the governments of Quebec and Canada.
 CQDM’s mission is to accelerate the research and development of safer and more effective drugs.

 What is the Quantum Leap Funding Program?